-Melissa Damico is a sophomore in Ohio University’s Honors Tutorial College, where she is majoring in Environmental Studies; receiving a minor in Sociology; and pursuing certificates in both Law, Justice, and Culture; and Global Health.
+Melissa Damico is a junior in Ohio University’s Honors Tutorial College, where she is majoring in Environmental Studies; receiving a minor in Sociology; and pursuing certificates in both Law, Justice, and Culture; and Global Health.
+On campus, Melissa is also a Udall scholar and Innovation Fellow.
 Melissa is currently doing research with the Grey Green Alliance and hopes to continue working to mitigate the vulnerability of those who will be most negatively impacted by climate change.
 Over the summer she worked at Age-Friendly Columbus as a research apprentice to Dr. Geoffrey Dabelko to determine best practices in involving older adults in the discussion of climate change adaptation, to ensure that these measures are more appropriate for the Franklin County’s aging population.
 Melissa and colleagues are working to apply this research to the older adult population of Athens County.

 Paola Sofía Muñoz Gamboa is a Costa Rican biologist from the University of Costa Rica with a special training in Environmental Project Management from Fondo Verde in collaboration with Organization of American States (OAS) 2017-2018.
 Currently she is a student in the Masters of Science in Environmental Studies Voinovich School of Leadership and Public Affairs at Ohio University.
 She is also part of the Ohio University Office of Sustainability as a resident of the Ohio EcoHouse, an experimental house promoting sustainable living and hands-on learning experiences.
 Muñoz had worked in Environmental Education with the Council on International Educational Exchange (CIEE) through 2014-2017.
 After preliminary studies in Indio Maiz Biological Reserve on the possible route of the Interoceanic Canal in Nicaragua, her current research focus is governance in the preservation of protected areas in Nicaragua.
 From 2012 to 2019, she collaborated on two ecology research projects in Mexico.
 She has worked as a biology teacher and teaching assistant for a scientific high school and as a teaching assistant for the Organization of Tropical Studies (OTS).
 From 2007 to 2010 she worked as an assistant at the herbarium SJO, at the University of Costa Rica and worked as a project developer for CO2.cr on “Carbono Oportunidad” (Carbon Opportunity) and “Proyecto Cancún” (Cancun Project).